 The amazing ruins and the magnificent Achaemenid tombs at Nagsh e Rostam are cut high into cliffs above the ground and face respectfully towards Persepolis.
 Four tombs belonging to Achaemenid kings are carved out of the rock face at a considerable height above the ground.
 The tombs are sometimes known as the Persian crosses, after the shape of the facades of the tombs.
 One of the tombs is believed to be the burial place of Darius the Great who founded Persepolis.

 Pasargadae was the capital of the Achaemenid Empire under Cyrus the Great (559–530 BC), who ordered its construction and the location of his tomb.
 The word "Pasargadae" means "protective club".
 Today, it is one of Iran's UNESCO World Heritage Sites and the main atrcation is Cyrus's fascinating six-tiered tomb.
 There's also the fortress of Toll-e Takht sitting on top of a nearby hill, and the remains of two royal palaces and gardens.

 Next along the road, a yakhchāl, or ice tower, cunningly designed to to keep food cold.

-The historical city of Yazd is recognized as a World Heritage Site by UNESCO.
+The historical city of Yazd is also recognized as a World Heritage Site by UNESCO.
 The word Yazd means God and Yazd is a centre for the Zoroastrian religion.
-The atmospheric mud-built Zoroastrian towers of silence, fire towers and temples in and around the city are fascinating and invite much strolling and peeping out of windows.
+The atmospheric mud-built Zoroastrian towers of silence, fire towers and temples in and around the city are fascinating.
 After the Arab conquest of Iran, Yazd was allowed to remain Zoroastrian by paying a levy.
 Islam only gradually became the dominant religion in the city.

 Apparently Yazd has yet another name.
 It's also known as the City of Bicycles, because of its old history of bike riders, and the highest number of bicycles per capita in Iran.